 Valletta Waterfront is a key element of Valletta Cruise Port with various shops, cafes, restaurants, offices, and other amenities in beautifully restored 18th centry warehouses stretching along the water's edge.
 This array of old maritime structures, historically known as Pinto and Forni Stores, were commissioned by Grand Master Pinto and designed by Andrea Belli to be used as stores by the Knights of Malta and other merchants.
 The doors of the stores were painted with different colours, symbolising the different types of goods that were preserved within: red for wine, blue for fish, green for agricultural produce and yellow for grains and wheat.
 The Pinto Stores, included on the Antiquities List of 1925, are a Grade 1 national monument and are listed on the National Inventory of the Cultural Property of the Maltese Islands.

-Valletta Cruise Port is a gold member of the Cruise Lines International Association (CLIA), MedCruise which is the association of Mediterranean cruise ports uniting the ports of ‘Mare Nostrum’ and its adjoining seas from a cruise perspective, and the Malta Maritime Forum, bringing together all the stakeholders in the Maltese Maritime Industry.
+Valletta Cruise Port is a gold member of the Cruise Lines International Association (CLIA), MedCruise which is the association of Mediterranean cruise ports uniting the ports of ‘Mare Nostrum’ and its adjoining seas from a cruise perspective, the Malta Maritime Forum, bringing together all the stakeholders in the Maltese Maritime Industry, and The Malta Chamber, a leading advocate for businesses in the Maltese private sector.
 Furthermore Valletta Cruise Port is a signatory to the UNWTO Private Sector Commitment to the Global Code of Ethics for Tourism, a frame of reference for responsible and sustainable tourism development as endorsed by the United Nations General Assembly in 2001.
-Most recently Valletta Cruise Port obtained the Safe Travels stamp from the World Travel and Tourism Council for strict health and safety protocols.
+In 2020, Valletta Cruise Port obtained the Safe Travels stamp from the World Travel and Tourism Council for strict health and safety protocols.